 Forty Second Boyd

-His gift was not due to superior instinct but instead to superior understanding: Boyd simply understood the physical abilities and limitations of his plane better than his opponents.
-And, over two landmark papers, the prosaically named Aerial Attack Study and his research into what he called “energy maneuverability theory”1, Boyd demonstrated conclusively that, far from being a mysterious and entirely open-ended art form, dog-fighting was very much a science.
+His gift was not due to superior instinct, but instead to superior understanding.
+Boyd simply understood the physical abilities and limitations of his plane better than his opponents.
+And, over two landmark papers, the prosaically named Aerial Attack Study and research he called “energy maneuverability theory”1, Boyd demonstrated conclusively that, far from being a mysterious and entirely open-ended art form, dog-fighting was very much a science.

 How persuasive were his findings?
 Boyd could compare any two planes, for instance an American fighter jet and a Soviet MiG (it being the cold war and all), and predict, based on aerodynamic characteristics, weight, speed, and altitude, in what scenarios the American plane would come out on top and in which the Soviet plane would win.
 His research was so compelling (and Boyd so forceful in promoting it) that the pentagon used it to design both the F-15 and F-16 jets.

-Further, his briefs on strategy were so compelling that he is a legend in the United States Marine Corp, which is unheard of for a an member of the Air Force.
+Further, his briefs on strategy were so compelling that he he also became a legend in the United States Marine Corp, almost unheard of for a member of the Air Force.

-If you’re a regular reading of Breaking the Wheel, you might recognize why I am so smitten with John Boyd2.
-Here’s a guy who took something long considered to be a black art where only the strong and cunning survive and proceeded to find the order underlying the chaos.
+If you’re a regular reader of Breaking the Wheel, you might recognize why I am so smitten with John Boyd2.
+Here’s a guy who took something long considered to be a black art, where only the strong and cunning survive, and proceeded to find the order underlying the chaos.
 A man after my own heart.

 Analysis and Synthesis: Destruction and Creation

-Boyd had a legendary temper, and one very easy way to piss him off was to call him an “analyst.”
+Boyd had a notorious temper, and one very easy way to piss him off was to call him an “analyst.”
 In Boyd’s opinion, that was akin to calling him a halfwit.